 Toggl Plan comes with project planning, task management, and workload management features.

-You can use it free for up to five team members.
-If you need more users, Toggl Plan comes at $8 per user, per month, when paid annually.
+You can use it for free if you’re a consultant or a freelancer.
+If you need more users, Toggl Plan comes at $9 per user, per month.

 Miro is an online whiteboard tool for remote teams.
 Teams can collaborate using Miro to plan projects using its extensive set of features.